JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 ``
 nano /var/www/lempproject/todo_list.php
 ```
-Enter the foloing lines of code in to the new php file.
+Enter the following lines of code in to the new php file.
 ```
 <?php
 $user = "example_user";